Explore the topics below and expand the section to read our frequently asked questions.

 - Qualified student organizations that are recognized by an institution of higher education may sell raffle tickets at any facility of the institution, subject to reasonable restrictions on the time, place and manner of the sale.

-- Raffle must be in compliance with university policy 16.25 and procedures regarding time, place and manner.
+- Raffle must be in compliance with HOP policy 05-409 and procedures regarding time, place and manner.

 Refer to the Charitable Raffle Enabling Act, Occupations Code, Chapter 2002 for complete information regarding raffles.